mifumagalli/mypython/ifu/README_muse_pipeline.md

 This script crawls through the OB# folders, finding science frames.
 It performs sky subtraction using ESO recipies, aligns exposures, and coadd them.

+Routines are able to also handle external sky frames.

 Possible points of failure are bad aligment of the exposures before coadding.
 That may require manual interaction with the algnment step in muse_exp_align such as tweaking the threshold.
 If all attempts fail, run muse_redux_gui.reduxgui